mateuszjurewicz/notes_public/notes/Bash.md

 - `-yy`
 when added after a command like `sudo apt autoremove -yy` it will go through any prompts like "are you sure?" and just execute.

+#### Printing strings
+Generally speaking we can use `echo "some string"`, but for longer strings we may need to e.g. escape characters, which gets cumbersome

+- `$'\n'` will escape a newline, e.g. `echo line 1 $'n' line 3`